Markelle Fultz adding to DeMatha's NBA tradition

 When Fultz’s name is called Thursday night, probably as the No. 1 pick, he will be the 23rd graduate from DeMatha (Hyattsville, Md.), who will be taken in the NBA draft since it began in 1947.

-Only one other high school, Oak Hill Academy (Mouth of Wilson), has had more players drafted (25) and unlike Oak Hill, players generally attend DeMatha for all four years, not just their final year or two for seasoning.
+Only one other high school, Oak Hill Academy (Mouth of Wilson, Va.), has had more players drafted (25) and unlike Oak Hill, players generally attend DeMatha for all four years, not just their final year or two for seasoning.

 “I think it’s a combination of things,” Jones said.
 “The greatest thing is this area and the culture.
 This is is not a football (area), but a basketball one.
 But I do believe there’s a culture at DeMatha.
 If you come here, you’re going to work hard, you’re going to grind it and you’re really going to put in the hours.
 Being a private school, we’re able to work with the players year-round and the success of the guys who came before sets the standard of the people after them.”